 BMT CTN is funded through the National Institutes of Health (NIH) and is a collaborative effort of the CIBMTR, the National Marrow Donor Program (NMDP)/Be The Match, and the EMMES Corporation, together with 20 Core Transplant Centers.
 Collectively, CIBMTR, NMDP/Be The Match and EMMES serve as the BMT CTN Data and Coordinating Center to provide administrative, statistical, scientific and informatics support to all BMT CTN activities.

 Progress through collaboration

-The vision for BMT CTN by both the National Heart, Lung and Blood Institute (NHLBI), and National Cancer Institute (NCI), two institutions of the NIH, has produced an efficient and collaborative mechanism to move promising HCT therapies from phase I and II trials to definitive testing in larger, multi-center settings.
+The vision for BMT CTN by both the National Heart, Lung, and Blood Institute (NHLBI), and National Cancer Institute (NCI), two Institutes of the NIH, has produced an efficient and collaborative mechanism to move promising HCT therapies from Phase I and II trials to definitive testing in larger, multi-center settings.

 Learn more about current BMT CTN research and resources: